cetbuildtools2: CMake Modules for FNAL CET Projects¶

 (Recommended) Use the

-variable as a command line argument to CMake (or set as a Path-style variable in the environment) to point CMake to the installation prefix under whichcetbuildtools2
+CMAKE_PREFIX_PATHvariable as a command line argument to CMake (or set as a Path-style variable in the environment) to point CMake to the installation prefix under whichcetbuildtools2is installed.
+For example, if it was installed under/another/install/dir, then the example project could be configured as:$ cmake -DCMAKE_PREFIX_PATH=/another/install/dir <otherargs>

 See also the documentation for the find_package command